 Many businesses classify liquid investments in the Marketable Securities account, whereas some account for it in the Other Short-Term Investments account.

-A perfect example would be excess funds getting invested in short-term security, which will put the funds to work and, at the same time, keep the option of accessing them open.
+A perfect example would be excess investment of funds in short-term security, which will put the funds to work and, at the same time, keep the option of accessing them open.

 How To Calculate Current Assets?

-The total current assets formula is the simple addition of all the assets that can be converted into cash in one year.
+The total current assets formula is the simple addition of all the assets that converts into cash in one year.
 If any sub-part of the current asset is missing, you can take it from the balance sheet and add it to Other Liquid Assets.

 Current Assets Formula